Privacy

 - The contents of any file you open.

 - File names, paths, or which files you've opened.
+Usage counts are feature totals only, never tied to documents.

 - Account info.
 There are no accounts.